 3 Zucchinis

-1 Bag Frozen Corn
+1 Small Head of Cabbage1 Bag Frozen Corn

 1/2 Bag of Frozen Okra